MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/nps-admintools.md

 4. To view a list of available commands, type a question mark \(?\) and press ENTER.

 For more information about Netsh NPS commands, see [Netsh Commands for Network Policy Server in Windows Server 2008](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc754758(v=ws.10)).
-These commands are still present in Windows Server 2016 and Windows 10, so you can use netsh in these environments, although using Windows PowerShell is recommended.
+These commands are still present in Windows Server 2022 and Windows 11, so you can use netsh in these environments, although using Windows PowerShell is recommended.

 ## Use Windows PowerShell to manage NPSs

 You can use Windows PowerShell commands to manage NPSs.
 For more information, see the following Windows PowerShell command reference topics.

 - [Network Policy Server (NPS) Cmdlets in Windows PowerShell](/powershell/module/nps/).
 You can use these netsh commands in Windows Server 2012 R2 or later operating systems.
 - [NPS Module](/powershell/module/nps/).
-You can use these netsh commands in Windows Server 2016.
+You can use these netsh commands in Windows Server 2016 and later.

 For more information about NPS administration, see [Manage Network Policy Server (NPS)](nps-manage-top.md).